JoaoRodriguesGithub/OnboardDocs/README.md

 # OnboardDocs
-Documentation for Onboard web application that will be developed on Collaborative Software Development class.
+Documentation for Onboard web application that was developed on Collaborative Software Development class at @IPCA.